Nextiva / Blog / Customer Experience

 2. Analyze customer behavior

-Look for trends in how and when customers interact with your brand across different channels.
+Look for trends in how and when a potential customer interacts with your brand across different channels.
 Understanding peak times and preferred touchpoints can help you allocate resources more effectively.

-Contact center software like Nextiva makes it easier to analyze customer behavior as they move through their journey.
+Contact center software like Nextiva provides customer journey analytics which makes it simple to analyze customer behavior as they move through their journey.

 All agents have access to customer interaction history, which gives them the context to serve better.